Immigration Criminal Defense Strategies

-The information included below provides some examples of consequences of different types of crimes under California law along with some example defense strategies.
+The information included below provides examples of consequences of different types of crimes under California law along with example defense strategies.

 Call 844 325-1444

-for a Free Consultation with our skilled team of immigration and criminal defense attorneys.
+for a Free Consultation with our skilled immigration and criminal attorneys.

 In the information below, a United States citizen is referred to as a USC, a lawful permanent resident (“green card” holder) is referred to as an LPR, and a person with no current lawful immigration status is referred to as an undocumented person.